 4. The Flatiron District

 Who's it right for Individuals, professionals, and families who like keeping their options open, with one foot in Lower Manhattan and the other in Midtown.

 At one time, the Flatiron District wasn't a district at all.
 Better described as an outlying link to Lower Manhattan's Financial District, the area surrounding the distinctive Flatiron Building was predominantly commercial.

 From toy and clothing manufacturing to a glut of photography studios and their related businesses, the area's principal claims to fame was its namesake structure (one of New York's original skyscrapers) and the adjacent Metropolitan Life Tower (at one point in the early 1900s the world's tallest building).

 Since the late 1990s, the area has sprung a residential soul.
-The district serves as the perfect waypoint between Lower and Midtown Manhattan and a link between low key Kips Bay and Gramercy Park to the east and Chelsea's hip, artistic enclave in the west.
+The district serves as the perfect waypoint between Lower and Midtown Manhattan and a link between low-key Kips Bay and Gramercy Park to the east and Chelsea's hip, an artistic enclave in the west.

 Home prices are not inexpensive but not outlandishly high.
 You do get plenty for your investment.
 Well-appointed, amenity-rich buildings are the rule, not the exception.
 Most are near transportation and the seven-acre Madison Square Park.
 The area is full of life and bustle during the day, while it retreats to a quieter, slower pace at night—the ideal urban, bedroom community.

 Who's it right for: Families seeking an active lifestyle with a hip, industrial vibe.